 We support individuals to find accommodation or maintain an existing tenancy, as well as providing links to other services such as tenancy support, or community based mental health services.
 Our hospital to home staff are primarily based in a hospital setting and will often have lead responsibility in identifying each person’s housing needs, working with health staff to plan discharge and in providing a short period of intensive support in the resettlement of in-patients.

-Where we operate this service: Caerphilly, Neath Port Talbot, RCT & Newport
+Where we operate this service: Caerphilly, Neath Port Talbot, Newport, RCT and the Vale of Glamorgan.

 Crisis Intervention Workers